IBLabs/zerotohero/README.md

 ### Objective

-Create a script that connects to the REST Countries API and requests the list of the world's countries.
+Create a script that connects to the [REST Countries API](https://restcountries.eu/) and requests the list of the world's countries.
+After receiving the list, the script will **add 1 key-value pair** to each one of the returned countries' JSON dictionaries in the following format:

+    "flag_url": "[THE_FLAG_URL]"

+Where `[THE_FLAG_URL]` is an actual URL address of a PNG file of the country's flag - you can use [Country Flags API](https://countryflags.io/) to get the images of the countries' flags.